 An Area of Concentration in History should include both survey and specialized courses in a wide range of fields.
-Students are normally expected to complete at least ten courses or tutorials in history, with at least two courses in each of the four fields of history offered regularly at New College: American history, medieval/Renaissance European history, modern European history, and non -Western history.
-At least one of the courses taken in each area should be an advanced (reading/writing intensive) course.
+Students are expected to complete at least twelve courses or tutorials in history, with at least two courses each in four of the five fields of history offered regularly at New College: American history, East Asian history, medieval & Renaissance history, modern European history, and transnational history; the four chosen must include one premodern and one non-Western field.
+At least one course in each field should be an upper-level course.
+(Field and level designations are noted in each course description.)
+For students with interests outside these categories, the discipline will consider requests to substitute one related field such as ancient history or Latin American history for one of the fields normally required.
+Students are also expected to complete the discipline's course in Historical Methods, as well as three semesters of a foreign language (non-native to the student), or to demonstrate competence in one at an equivalent intermediate level.
 Students are encouraged to choose their advanced course work and tutorials with the goal of laying the foundations for future thesis work.